Culture & Civic Life

 Centered in Paris, the Mémorial de la Shoah honors and memorializes the millions of lives lost during the Holocaust, linking a generation of survi...

-In 2013, over 100 sacred Native American objects were being auctioned at a French auction house in Paris, including 24 objects belonging to the Hopi tribe and three objects belonging to the Apache tribe.
+In April, 2013, over 100 sacred Native American objects were auctioned at a French auction house in Paris, including 24 objects belonging to the Hopi tribe and three objects belonging to the Apache tribe.
 Both tribes, as well as the U.S. Embassy in France, argued that the spiritual objects had been illegally obtained and the auction house had no authority to sell them.
-However, after the matter was brought to the French courts, they ultimately ruled against the tribes, upholding that the sellers legally owned the objects and therefore had the right to sell them at auction.
+However, after the matter was brought to the French courts, they ultimately ruled against the tribes, upholding that the sellers had legally obtained the objects and therefore had the right to sell them at auction.

 A Happy Reunion